deanhamsft/Brinehaven/Imperium of Illutuvan/Imperial advisors.md

 Personality
 Cool, impeccably dressed, speaks in measured clauses.
 Always has a quill ready and a smile that never reaches her eyes.
 Sees people as numbers on a balance sheet.

+appearance
+Slim and willowy, long dark hair streaked with grey.

 **Commodore-Admiral (ret.)
 Darius Korr**

 **Human Fighter (Cavalier) 10**